 To reduce the possibility of finding out which element is more electronegative than the other element, a set of rules are being made to determine the oxidation number of an element in a compound.
 It is clear that non-metallic elements generally have negative oxidation numbers whereas metallic elements mostly have positive oxidation numbers.

-Therefore, it’s clear that oxidation number denotes oxidation state of an element in a compound.
+Therefore, it’s clear that the oxidation number denotes the oxidation state of an element in a compound.
 To learn more about oxidation number, install Byju’s – the learning app.